 3. Narni Sotterranea

 Quite literally translating to ‘Narni Underground’, the Sotterranea was a well-kept secret from the world above ground for centuries.
-It was not rediscovered until the 1970’s, after many lifetimes of neglect.
-Reachable only through a small passageway in a 12th century church wall, once the St. Dominic’s convent, the underground tells secret stories of time begone.
-You first enter a secluded roman domus, and from there you can take a long passageway into a room which was one the Tribunal of the Inquisitions.
+It was not rediscovered until the 1970s, after many lifetimes of neglect.
+Reachable only through a small passageway in a 12th-century church wall, once the St. Dominic’s convent, the underground tells secret stories of time begone.
+You first enter a secluded Roman domus, and from there you can take a long passageway into a room which was one of the Tribunal of the Inquisitions.
 This is where accused heretics in the area were put on trial.
 The underground also hides a small, graffiti-covered cell where these prisoners were held in waiting.

 4. Eremo delle Carceri

 Deep within a rich oak forest, on the slopes of the cavernous Subasio Mount outside of Assisi, many people come searching for the Eremo delle Carceri.
 It is a complex of buildings which was once gifted to the Monks of Saint Benedict and then re-allocated to Saint Francis who would come here with his disciples to pray and meditate in the peace of nature.
 The name Eremo delle Carceri translates to Jails Hermitage but it was never used as a prison.
 To “jail oneself” in the traditional Christian sense means to isolate yourself and find God in silent prayer.
 To this day, it is a beautiful place to come and think in silence.

 5. Rocca Maggiore